Learn more about Bedales' innovative approach; read case studies of five Bedales Assessed Courses (BACs) below.

 Students are assessed in a variety of ways across the two year course, including exam and coursework, and a final assessment for which students use the skills they have gained on the course to write a response to what they consider to be the biggest global threat in the 21st century.

-The Global Awareness BAC shines a light on the brilliant type of education the BACs offer.
-We all need to learn more about the world in which we live and this is exactly what the Global Awareness BAC does.
+The Global Perspectives BAC shines a light on the brilliant type of education the BACs offer.
+We all need to learn more about the world in which we live and this is exactly what the Global Perspectives BAC does.

 Emilia, 6.2 (Year 13) student